Wildlife & Traffic

 When fencing is installed only on particular sections of the infrastructure, to define the appropriate fence length to prevent roadkill is a particularly difficult decision.
 Any fence should be long enough to avoid or reduce the ‘fence-end effect’ (Clevenger et al., 2001; Spanowicz et al., 2020), which occurs when animals such as ungulates follow fencing and cross the infrastructure at the point it ends.
 To avoid this effect, fence ends must always be connected to crossing structures.
 When this is not feasible, fence ends must be placed in areas where animals do not tend to cross (Clevenger and Huijser, 2011) or in areas with high visibility to drivers (Barthelmess et al., 2014).

 - Conventional wildlife fences consist of wire mesh fixed to regularly-spaced poles that should be buried into the ground or appropriately anchored to avoid wildlife passing under the mesh (Figure 7.2.7).
-The basic model could be complemented with reinforcements to avoid access by specific target species, such as amphibians, large mammals, climbers or burrowing species (see Section 7.2.1 – Fencing.
-Reinforcements and fencing for small vertebrates and Section 7.2.1 – Fencing.
-Adaptation of existing fences and other systems to deter burrowing animals)
+The basic model could be complemented with reinforcements to avoid access by specific target species, such as amphibians, large mammals, climbers or burrowing species (see Section 7.2.1 – Fencing and reinforcements for small vertebrates and Section 7.2.1 – Adaptation of existing fences and other systems to deter burrowing animals)

 - The characteristics of the fence (i.e., height, mesh type) must be defined according to target species and following these criteria: